ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 and returning `2` like it was just the way things should be done.

 "This can't be standards-conforming!", I thought to myself.
 But these people — and these users — have been doing this for **over twenty years**.
 Assuredly, they spot-checked themselves and the standard before deciding they were just gonna do some particularly heinous things like "if you write data to a file on my chip, nothing in the standard stops me from performing a last-minute truncation of your data and writing out only 8 bits of your 16 bit or 32 bit `unsigned char`, and I will also do this to every `unsigned char` in your big fata data array too, sucker".
 I may be the C Project Editor, but I'm still a baby: assuredly, these industrial titans who came many, many years before me and, in some cases, programming before I was born had a better grasp of what was going on.
-When I publicly lamented, I was told that I shouldn't give these rabble-rousing implementations like TI a second thought, including by the developer of the popular musl-libc:
+When I publicly lamented, I was told that I shouldn't give these rabble-rousing implementations like TI a second thought, including by the developer of the popular and well-maintained musl-libc:

 > If that's the case then you should be asking if it's legal, and if not why, rather than insisting it is and making up allowances to redefine things to make it so.
 As a starting point you need to understand that the C specification is not written in a rigorous language.
 It relies on making sense of natural language to draw any conclusions from it.
 If you insist that means you can just interpret it however you want, ...
 >